-a.
-Clear sightlines between private and public spaces;
+a) Clear sightlines between private and public spaces;

-- b.
-Effective lighting of public places; and - c.
-Landscaping that makes places attractive, but not a place to hide.
+- b) Effective lighting of public places; and - c) Landscaping that makes places attractive, but not a place to hide.

-The design of the site affords natural surveillance by the strategic placement of physical features and the building to maximise visibility across the car parking and the forecourt area.
+The design of the McDonald's site affords natural surveillance by the strategic placement of physical features and the built form to maximise visibility within the site, particularly the carpark.
 The specific design elements include:

-- Clear sight lines between the site and roadway, allowing maximum visibility and surveillance; - The maintenance levels for paths of travel comply with AS1680; - Appropriate day and night lighting to ensure potential problem areas like car parks and corners are well lit; and - No 'hidden spots' created within the site.
+- Clear sight lines between the site and onto Settler's Boulevard and Tigerhawk Drive frontage, allowing maximum surveillance of the vehicular and pedestrian entry/ exit point(s); - The maintenance levels for paths of travel comply with AS1680; - Appropriate day and night lighting ensures potential problem areas like carparks and drive-thru are well lit; - The car park encourages passive surveillance and incorporates active measures such as CCTV cameras and lighting; and - No 'hidden spots' have been created within the site.
+Any external areas not visible from the building are captured on closed circuit television (CCTV) and this is advertised.

-2.2 Natural Access Control
+3.2 Natural Access Control